bradeu/fantasy-basketball/README.md

 **If you had more time to work on the project, what refactoring might you use to improve your design?**
 I think one issue in this project that I forgot to anticipate from the beginning is the placement of the simulate game function.
-In my opinion it would be cleaner and better to change the function into a method inside of the Game class.
+In my opinion it would be cleaner and better to change the function into a method inside the Game class.
 I feel that putting it in the UI doesn't make sense because it is essentially the function of the game and not just a visualization.
-So that is what I would do if I have more time
+So that is what I would do if I have more time.

+Another area that is open to improvement is the Team class.
+Currently, the class has a method to read and find the player from the file, I believe this method is not clean and would be better if I made another class that is in charge of finding players, reading from the file, and creating the Player instances.
+To me, this would make the Team class more focused on the team related responsibilities.